 If you have a flute-related link that you think we should know about, please submit it to email@example.com.

 Click on the interest links below or simply scroll down this webpage to see all content.

 - GPFS Flutes for Sale – Where members and non-members can post flutes for sale.

 - Please visit the fine flute and sheet music retailers on our GPFS Sponsors page.
 These flute-makers and dealers support the Greater Portland Flute Society and its Flute Clubs and Organizations.

-- In addition to supporting any local shop that may provide quality repairs, please visit the fine flute dealers and makers on our GPFS Sponsors page.
+In addition to supporting any local shops that provide quality repairs, adjustments and overhauls such as those below, please also visit the fine flute dealers and makers on our GPFS Sponsors page.

 There are many flute clubs, national and international, with a worthwhile presence online and in social media, particularly Instagram.
 We mention only a few of the more active clubs below.

 - National Flute Association - This is a "must membership" for a robust range of benefits.
 This association works hard and effectively to provide relevant, timely and quality content for flutists of all levels.
 Visit their site to learn more!